Voter Registration Requirements

 How to Register to Vote

-1. Complete the Iowa Voter Registration Form and return to:
+1. Complete the Iowa Voter Registration Form and return to the Cerro Gordo County Auditor's office.

 2. Online Voter Registration (will need valid Iowa Driver's License or non-operator ID)